somayaRajhi/capstone2020/docs/job.md

 ## JSON definition

 A job is communicated as a JSON object where key names and values are lower case.
-All jobs contain:

-* `job_id`: The id for the job
+Jobs are identified by the client, but are given a `job_id` by the server.
+Therefore, when a job is sent from client to server as a new job, it *does not* contain a `job_id`.

-* `job_type`: The type of the job.
-Possible values are:
+The JSON contains a `job_type` where possible values are:

   * `documents`
   * `document`
   * `docket`
   * `download`
   * `none` - used to indicate that there is no work to be done.

-Each job type also includes relevant data.
+The JSON also includes relevant data, as defined in the "Job Classes" section, above.

 ### Example JSON for `documents`